 Work closely with and assist the President and 1st Vice-President as requested.

-Jointly, with the President, and 1st Vice-President, be in charge of rescheduling rained out games, making team schedules, and approving canteen schedules.
+Jointly, with the President, 1st Vice-President and Scheduling Committee, be in charge of rescheduling rained out games, making team schedules, and approving canteen schedules.

 Engage in such activities as are normally performed by a 2nd Vice-President.